Financial Aid Frequently Asked QuestionsClick the arrow for more information

 How is financial aid given to me?

 If you receive a university-administered scholarship, you will receive credit for your award.
-The amount you will owe to MSU will show your university scholarship credit.
+The amount you will owe to Murray State will show your university scholarship credit.
 Any financial aid award is subject to the actual receipt of funds appropriated to Murray State University by federal and/or state governments.

 What happens if I withdraw for the semester and I have received financial aid?